Doing-it-All with Bounded Work and Communication: Graphs and Communication

 We want to take a power~$k$ of~$L(p)$ that is sufficiently large to expand any neighborhood of set~$R$ of at least $p-f$ nodes to~$71p/72$~nodes, then use function~$P'$ from Fact~\ref{fact:upfal}, and finally rely on the exponent~$\ell$ to be sufficiently large to translate this action into the suitable properties of graph~$L(p)^\ell$.
 Let us define the three positive integers $r$, $k$, and~$\ell$ as follows: \begin{itemize} \item[\rm a)] Let $r$ be the smallest positive integer such that $(p-f)\rho^{r}> p/50$.

 \item[\rm b)] Given this~$r$, let $k>r$ be the smallest integer that is large enough so that the inequality $(p-f)\rho^{r}(\rho_1)^{k-r}> 71p/72$ holds.

 \item[\rm c)] Set $\ell=2k+1$. \end{itemize} The existence of~$r$ is by the choice of~$\rho = 27/2$, while $k$ is well defined by the choice of~$\rho_1$, as specified just after the estimate~\eqref{eqn:specialized-tanner}, which means that graph~$L(p)^\ell$ is well defined.
-We make this graph~$L(p)^\ell$ to be $G(p,f)$.
+We let $G(p,f)$ denote the graph~$L(p)^\ell$.

 Given a set of nodes $R$ in~$G(p,f)$, we may estimate the size of the set $N^k (R)$ in~$G(p,f)$ as follows.
 If $R$ is a set of nodes such that $|R|\ge p-f$ then the following inequality holds:

 This is because parts a) and b) of the specification of $L(p)^\ell$ provide